martis42/depend_on_what_you_use/README.md

 your_aspect = dwyu_aspect_factory(skipped_tags = ["tag1_marking_skipping", "tag2_marking_skipping"])
 ```

+This is demonstrated in the [skipping_targets example](/examples/skipping_targets).

 ## Recursion

 By default, DWYU analyzes only the target it is being applied to.

 You can also activate recursive analysis.
 Meaning the aspect analyzes recursively all dependencies of the target it is being applied to:

 ```starlark
 your_aspect = dwyu_aspect_factory(recursive = True)
 ```

-Analyzing a targets and its whole build tree is a common use case.
-This feature allows you doing so without manually using (c)query to create the corresponding target list and forwarding it to DWYU.

-Examples for this can be seen at the [recursion test cases](test/aspect/recursion).
+This is demonstrated in the [recursion example](/examples/recursion).

 ## Implementation_deps

 Bazel offers the experimental feature [`implementation_deps`](https://bazel.build/reference/be/c-cpp#cc_library.implementation_deps) to distinguish between public (aka interface) and private (aka implementation) dependencies for `cc_library`.
-Headers from the private dependencies are not made available to users of the library to trim down dependency trees.
+Headers from the private dependencies are not made available to users of the library.

 DWYU analyzes the usage of headers from the dependencies and can raise an error if a dependency is used only in private files, but not put into the private dependency attribute.
 Meaning, it can find dependencies which should be moved from `deps` to `implementation_deps`.